 In respect of BIM, on 12 June 2017, UNMS established Technical Committee No 121 on BIM.
-The objective of this technical working group will be standardization in the area of semantic information of the building life cycle.
+The objective of this technical working group will be standardization in This project has received funding from the area of semantic information of the building life cycle.
 TK 121 does not plan to develop standards at national level for BIM, the aim of the standardization office is to take over the outcomes of the standardization activities of CEN and ISO.
 Representatives of the TK121 of UNMS and EU BIM Group are part of the Build Up Skills network in Slovakia (specifically, the ingREeS project).